jonathanschad/react-nestjs-auth-boilerplate/README.md

-# React Nest.js Auth darts
+# React Nest.js Auth boilerplate

 > [!IMPORTANT]
 > This Readme is a work in progress and will be updated over time.

-The darts project aims to provide a solid production-ready foundation for building your own projects so that you can focus on building features instead of setting up the basic infrastructure.
-You can try out the live demo [here](https://darts.jschad.de/).
+The boilerplate project aims to provide a solid production-ready foundation for building your own projects so that you can focus on building features instead of setting up the basic infrastructure.
+You can try out the live demo [here](https://boilerplate.jschad.de/).

 ![Login Page](resources/login-page-screenshot.png)